What is encryption?

 Encryption key management and wrapping

-Strategies for managing encryption keys throughout their lifecycle and protecting them from theft, loss or misuse should begin with an audit to establish a benchmark for how the organization configures, controls, monitors and manages access to its keys.
+Organizations should have strategies in place for managing encryption keys throughout their lifecycle and protecting them from theft, loss or misuse.
+This process should begin with an audit that determines how the organization currently configures, controls, monitors and manages access to its keys.

 Key management software can help centralize key management, as well as protect keys from unauthorized access, substitution or modification.